Managing arthritis in dogs

 Much like in us humans, sleeping on the floor is no good for our joints, and this can be the same for dogs.
 Ensure that from a young age your dog has a comfortable place to sleep, whether this is during the day or night, as this will help take pressure off their joints.
 Investing in a comfortable dog bed, or an orthopaedic dog bed (especially good, as they’re specifically tailored for taking pressure off joints) is certainly worth-while.

 Do not overfeed your dog and ensure that they are fed a nutritious diet.
 Try to include joint-friendly treats or supplements to their diet from a young age.
-Laughing Dog’s Wheat Free Oaties and Chewy Boosts are perfect (containing glucosamine, chondroitin and other great ingredients for joint care) and can be fed to any dog over the age of 12 weeks.
+Our super tasty Chewy Boosts are perfect (containing glucosamine, chondroitin and other great ingredients for joint care) and can be fed to any dog over the age of 12 weeks.

 Whether it be your bed or their own, you need to ensure they are not frequently sleeping on a hard floor.